R2Northstar/NorthstarWiki/docs/installing-northstar/northstar-installers/vtol-guide.md

 ![3 Bars](../../images/vtol-settings-expand.png)

-**NOTE: This guide will not be including the *Home* button as a tab when describing this list.
+**NOTE: This guide will not be including the _"Home"_ button as a tab when describing this list.
 When it says the first tab, it means the first tab underneath the home button**
 ## Installed Mods List

 ![Mods page](../../images/vtol-mods.png)

-The first tab of VTOL is the *Mods* tab.
+The first tab of VTOL is the _"Mods"_ tab.
 This is a list of your currently installed mods, with the ability to disable any of them quickly.

 You can also right click on a specific mod to get the option to either delete it, or look at the mod's information (Mod Name, Author Name, Description, etc.)